-In accordance with the Landsat Data Continuity Mission Spacecraft to Ground Interface Control Document (70-P58230P, Rev C), the L8 spacecraft clock reports time as TAI seconds since the spacecraft (J2000 TDT) epoch, defined as follows:
+In accordance with the Landsat Data Continuity Mission Spacecraft to Ground Interface Control Document (70-P58230P, Rev C), the L8 spacecraft clock reports time as TAI seconds since the spacecraft epoch, defined to coincide with the J2000 epoch:

-January 1, 2000, 11:59:27.816 TAI
+January 1, 2000, 11:59:27.816 TAI.

-which is the same as the following:
+Which is the same as the following:

 January 1, 2000, 11:58:55.816 UTC.

-Epoch J2000 occurred at January 1, 2000 12:00:00 Barycentric Dynamical Time (TDB).
-At the time of the J2000 epoch, Terrestrial Dynamical Time (TDT) differed from TDB by approximately 73 microseconds (ref.
-Explanatory Supplement to the Astronomical Almanac).
-This small difference is ignored in the definition above, and the epoch is effectively taken to be January 1, 2000, 12:00:00 TDT.
-Since TDT is defined to be TAI + 32.184 seconds, we have 11:59:27.816 TAI + 32.184 sec = 12:00:00 TDT.
-Furthermore, at the time of the J2000 epoch, TAI and UTC differed by 32 accumulated leap seconds, so 11:58:55.816 UTC + 32.000 sec = 11:59:27.816 TAI.
-Note from the above that the relationship between spacecraft time and TAI is fixed, but the relationship between spacecraft time and UTC changes over time, with the offset increasing by one second each time a new leap second is declared.
-Note that as of the date of this document, five additional leap seconds have been declared (in January 2006, January 2009, July 2012, June 2015, and January 2017).
+Although L8 and L9 both use GPS as the time reference source, they use different GPS receivers.
+The L9 receiver is constrained to issue one-pulse-per-second (PPS) time marks only on whole GPS second boundaries.
+The ACS flight software operates on a 50 Hz cycle synchronized to the 1 PPS signals, with particular events (e.g., polling attitude sensors, computing attitude updates) occurring on predefined 50 Hz clock ticks.
+Using a clock epoch that is not aligned with GPS second boundaries would complicate the management of critical timing relationships in the flight software.
+As a result, the decision was made (by Orbital ATK) for L9 (still to be confirmed) that it would be simpler to define the spacecraft clock epoch as a whole number of seconds offset relative to TAI.
+This makes the offset between the spacecraft clock and the GPS system a whole number of seconds since the GPS epoch is aligned with TAI.
+The L9 spacecraft clock thus reports time as TAI seconds since the spacecraft epoch, defined as follows:

+January 1, 2000, 11:59:28.000 TAI.

+Which is the same as the following:

+January 1, 2000, 11:58:56.000 UTC.

+The L9 spacecraft clock epoch is thus 0.184 seconds later than the L8 spacecraft clock epoch.
+This “round off” offset has to be taken into account when converting L9 spacecraft time codes into seconds from J2000.0 TT for purposes of ECI to ECEF conversion.

 The L8/9 flight software maintains the accuracy of the spacecraft clock, using time data from the on-board GPS receiver(s).
 The spacecraft clock is then used to time tag the spacecraft ancillary data and to provide a timing reference for the OLI and TIRS instruments.
-Spacecraft time is used to define the times at which the flight software generates filtered attitude and ephemeris estimates based on the input GPS, star tracker, and SIRU data.
+As noted above, spacecraft time is used to define the times at which the flight software generates filtered attitude and ephemeris estimates based on the input GPS, star tracker, and SIRU data.
 These estimates are included in the spacecraft ancillary data stream for use by ground processing.
 Also included in the ancillary data are the raw SIRU measurements.
 Individual SIRU observations are time tagged using a clock/counter internal to the SIRU itself, but the SIRU ancillary data also includes SIRU time synch events that make it possible to relate the SIRU clock to spacecraft time.

 The spacecraft clock also provides time synchronization signals to the OLI and TIRS instruments once per second.
-Both instruments use this one-pulse-per-second signal to regulate their internal clocks, thereby registering the image time codes to spacecraft time.
+Both instruments use the 1 PPS signals to regulate their internal clocks, thereby registering the image time codes to spacecraft time.
 Note that any instrument clock rate errors will manifest as (small) step discontinuities in the image time codes, which correspond to the 1 PPS updates.
 The resulting time code irregularities are corrected when the OLI and TIRS geometric models are created, as described below in the OLI LOS Model Creation algorithm and the TIRS LOS Model Creation algorithm.

 UTC